Events & Resources

 Eli Lilly moves to file for approval of GLP-1 weight loss pill

-Lilly is moving ahead now with global submissions, including in the US to the FDA, by the end of the year.
-If approved, its orforglipron pill could be available in pharmacies sometime next year.
+Lilly will submit global applications, including to the FDA in the US, by the end of the year.
+If approved, its orforglipron pill could be available as soon as next year.

-Why it matters: The new study adds to Lilly’s first orforglipron results earlier this month, in which people with obesity lost about 12% of their weight.
+Why it matters: The new study adds to Lilly’s initial orforglipron results reported earlier this month, in which people with obesity lost about 12% of their weight.
 People who have both obesity and type 2 diabetes typically have more difficulty losing weight than patients only with obesity.

 Lilly’s GLP-1 oral medication is the second GLP-1 weight loss pill being submitted for approval.